RipperJ/VerilogExpr2NAND-NOR/README.md

         * `xsim`

 ## How to Run
+* Step 0: `./clean.sh`
+    * Clean all cached files, and make sure the tool is not using outdated intermediate results.
+(Although our tool would overwrite intermediate files in most cases, this is a safer choice.)
 * Step 1: Make sure you have a valid Verilog expression in [test.v](./test.v)
     * We currently only support the following operators
         * BITWISE_AND:  "&" : bitwise AND (binary) / reduction AND (unary)